Pins

 (Camera pans to stage right.)
 HOST (SOFTLY): “You’ve heard the others speak.
 Do you ever feel the pressure to be emotional?
 To be... relatable?”
 THE BIRKIN BAG (ADJUSTING A CASHMERE LAPEL): “I don’t cry in public.”
 (He gestures, vaguely, toward the Chanel.)

-Her “installation”—and I use the term loosely—was a pile of laundry.
+Her "installation" was a pile of laundry.
 Literal clothes.
 Used.
 Stained.
 Plopped in the center of the space like performance vomit.
 Socks.
 Underwear.
 A Comme blazer folded into origami roadkill.
 A pair of Bottega heels with one strap missing.
-The plaque read: “Inheritance: Traces
+The plaque read: “Inheritance: Traces of a Woman’s

 Subject: re: Palmer From: [REDACTED] To: [REDACTED] Date: Wednesday, October XX, XXXX at 4:47:23 PM [REDACTED]— Apologies for the informal nature of this inquiry, but I’ve just come off a six-hour deposition concerning a noise complaint that was, in reality, a divorce rehearsal.
 My threshold for metaphor